sabeet/Leetcode-consolidate/README.md

 <a href="https://leetcode.com/problems/running-sum-of-1d-array">1480.
 Running Sum of 1d Array</a> <br />
 <a href="https://leetcode.com/problems/richest-customer-wealth">1672.
 Richest Customer Wealth</a> <br />
 <a href="https://leetcode.com/problems/shuffle-the-array">1470.
 Shuffle the Array</a> <br />
+<a href="https://leetcode.com/problems/kids-with-the-greatest-number-of-candies">1431.
+Kids With the Greatest Number of Candies</a> <br />